Trevor Bayliss: 2004–2007: New South Wales

 After the end of his playing career, Bayliss became a development officer for the New South Wales Cricket Association and coached the NSW second XI for a number of years.

 He replaced Steve Rixon as NSW coach in 2004–05 and led the state to the Pura Cup final where they defeated Queensland by 1 wicket.
 Despite their success in the competition, they finished in last place in the 50 over competition.

-In 2005–06 they couldn't defend the trophy the following season, finishing bottom of the league after winning just three games.
+In the 2005–06 season their defense of the title had them finishing at league bottom although winning three games.
 However, they did win the ING Cup.
 After finishing second in the group and winning the final of the competition.

-In the 2006–07 season their performance improved as they finished second in the league.
+In the 2006–07 season saw improvement as they finished second in the league.
 However, they lost the final against the Tasmanian Tigers.
 Their performance in the ING cup worsened as they finished sixth in the competition, winning just three of their ten games.

 2007–2011: Sri Lanka

 2007

 Trevor Bayliss succeeded Tom Moody as the coach of the Sri Lankan national team in August 2007.
 He was selected ahead of Queensland Bulls coach Terry Oliver by a selection committee comprising former Sri Lanka Cricket officials and captains including Aravinda de Silva, Ranjan Madugalle, Michael Tissera, Sidath Wettimuny and Bandula Warnapura.

 His first tournament in charge after being appointed was the 2007 T20 World Cup.
 Sri Lanka won both of their group stage games but were eliminated in the super eight stage of the competition after winning just one of their three matches.
-Following this Sri Lanka toured Australia for two Test matches but they lost them both to lose the series 2–0.
+Following this Sri Lanka toured Australia for two Test matches series they lost, 2–0.
 Bayliss won his first series in charge of the team after beating England 1–0 in a three match Test series in Sri Lanka.
 However, they went on to lose the ODI series 3–2.

 2008

-In the Commonwealth Bank series with Australia and India, Sri Lanka finished bottom of the group, losing five games and winning just two, with one game also being abandoned.
+In the Commonwealth Bank series with Australia and India, Sri Lanka finished bottom of the group, 2-5 (one game was abandoned).
 They drew the Test series against the West Indies 1–1 but lost the three match ODI series 2–0.
 Sri Lanka's one day fortunes improved when they competed in the 2008 Asia Cup.
 After winning both their group stage games, they qualified for the super eights where they won two matches and won one.
 They were crowned champions after winning the final.
 They then beat India 2–1 in a three match Test series but lost the limited overs series 3–2.
 Sri Lanka won every game of their 5 match ODI series against Zimbabwe.
 They finished the year with two Test against Bangladesh, with Sri Lanka winning both of them.